 (I’d recommend reading the entire trilogy in sequence to fully appreciate how awesome it is, but the stories do stand alone fairly well if you happen upon them out of order.)

-Possible Pairings: The Sweetheart of Prosper County by Jill S. Alexander, Love and Other Perishable Items by Laura Buzo, North of Beautiful by Justina Chen, Friends With Boys by Faith Erin Hicks, Suite Scarlett by Maureen Johnson, Don’t Expect Magic by Kathy McCullough, Lola and the Boy Next Door by Stephanie Perkins, Angus, Thongs, and Full-Frontal Snogging by Louise Rennison, Absolutely Maybe by Lisa Yee
+Possible Pairings: The Sweetheart of Prosper County by Jill S. Alexander, Love and Other Perishable Items by Laura Buzo, North of Beautiful by Justina Chen, Friends With Boys by Faith Erin Hicks, Suite Scarlett by Maureen Johnson, I’ll Give You the Sun by Jandy Nelson, Don’t Expect Magic by Kathy McCullough, Lola and the Boy Next Door by Stephanie Perkins, Angus, Thongs, and Full-Frontal Snogging by Louise Rennison, Absolutely Maybe by Lisa Yee